Deploying Multiple Services in Serverless

 notes

-• The users API service relies on the notes API service for the API Gateway cross-stack reference.
+API service for the API Gateway cross-stack reference. -

 Hence to deploy all of our services we need to follow this order: